jozsefkovacsacc/bevel/docs/source/operations/adding_new_storageclass.md

 sc_templates:
   sample-sc: sample_sc.tpl
 ```
-3. Set the `type` variable to `sample-sc` (variable created in step 2) in the task `Create Storage Class value file for orderers` and `Create Storage Class value file for Organizations`, located in `platforms/hyperledger-fabric/configuration/roles/create/storageclass/tasks/main.yaml`
+3. Set the `type` variable to `sample-sc` (variable created in step2) in the task `Create Storage Class value file for orderers` and `Create Storage Class value file for Organizations`, located in `platforms/hyperledger-fabric/configuration/roles/create/storageclass/tasks/main.yaml`

 <a name = "corda"></a>